act-rules/act-rules.github.io/_rules/image-accessible-name-descriptive-qt1vmo.md

 #### Failed Example 3

-This `canvas` element has an `aria-label` attribute that incorrectly describes the image (aria-label describes HTML5 logo but the actual image is W3C logo).
+This `canvas` element has an `aria-label` attribute that incorrectly describes the image (the `aria-label` is "HTML5 logo" but the actual image is the W3C logo).

 ```html
 <html lang="en">